trinodb/trino/presto-docs/src/main/sphinx/installation/jdbc.rst

 ``KerberosConfigPath``                 Kerberos configuration file.
 ``KerberosKeytabPath``                 Kerberos keytab file.
 ``KerberosCredentialCachePath``        Kerberos credential cache.
-``useSessionTimeZone``                 Should dates and timestamps use the session time zone (default: false).
-                                       Note that this property only exists for backward compatibility with the previous behavior and will be removed in the future.
 ``extraCredentials``                   Extra credentials for connecting to external services,
                                        specified as a list of key-value pairs.
 For example, ``foo:bar;abc:xyz`` creates the credential named ``abc``